snadi/sca-demos/ReadMe.md

 * The `pom.xml` file already has the SpotBugs dependency added

 * Run `mvn spotbugs:check`.
-It will show you the errors spotted and that you can visually look at the errors by running `mvn spotbugs:gui`
+It will show you the errors spotted and that you can visually look at the errors by running `mvn spotbugs:gui`.
+Note that this is the GUI originally developed for SpotBug's predecessor, FindBugs.

+You can play around with the commented configuration options in the spotbugs dependency in the pom.xml file to see their effect.

 ## PMD Demo